 Unless you live with family or are taken care of I guess!

 But let’s stay on point here lol.

-How do most people take money from their business for personal expenses?
+How do most people take money out of their business for personal expenses?

-Some I have personally worked with have made transfers as many as 3-4 times a week.
+Some people I have worked with have made transfers as many as 3-4 times a week.

 That is a horrible way to pay yourself no matter how you look at it, but not uncommon.

 Because, just like anything else, there is a right way and a wrong way to get money out of the business to take care of personal expenses.

 And just to be clear, when I say “pay yourself” I’m using that to describe the act of taking money out of your business to use for personal purposes.